malcolmb2/CPSC481TeamSolo/README.md

 Both the original powerpoint files as well as a PDF version are available.
 To download the Adobe XD prototype as it was during P3, download it from the wiki entry

+P4:
+Like before, the powerpoint is available in both .pptx and .pdf versions The wiki has a link to the web version of the final prototype in case you can't run the .xd file found here